-Quite often, when a case is domestic in nature, there is a greater difficulty in obtaining bail; an inability to return home, and many other conditions of release that are restrictive in nature.
+When a case is domestic in nature, the accused person may be held for a bail; they will face an inability to return home, and there will be other conditions of release that are restrictive in nature.
 Based on our experience, we know that the ‘inability to return’ home is a condition that causes a great deal of stress and anxiety to many accused individuals.
 In domestic violence cases, bail conditions will prevent contact with their loved ones while their cases slowly navigate through the system.
 The policy behind the “no contact” condition is two-fold: to eliminate the possibility of further abuse/violence; and, to ensure there is no “witness tampering”.
 For example, in R. v.
 Khinda, O.J.
 No. 5330, the accused was charged with multiple Assaults against the complainant, his wife; he had slapped her on multiple occasions, bitten her, and had threatened to kill her with a knife.
 The accused was released on bail with conditions not to communicate with the complainant and not to attend at the family home.
 Even after the complainant wrote an affidavit stressing that she wanted her husband home as his absence had both financial and emotional impacts on the family—especially on their young daughter—the Court refused to vary the conditions of the accused’s bail; the public interest in ensuring that the complainant was protected from harm outweighed the need for variation.